kvz/ratestate/README.md

 ## Contribute

-I'd be happy to accept pull requests.
-If you plan on working on something big, please first give a shout!
+I'd be happy to [accept issues](https://github.com/kvz/ratestate) and pull requests.
+If you plan on working on something big, please first give a shout.

 ### Test

 Run tests via `make test`.

-To single out a test use `make test GREP=30x`
+To single out a test use `make test GREP=foobar`

 ### Release

-Releasing a new version to npmjs.org can be done via `make release-patch` (or minor / major, depending on the [semantic versioning](http://semver.org/) impact of your changes).
+Releasing a new version to https://www.npmjs.com/ can be done via `make release-patch` (or `minor` / `major`, depending on the [semantic versioning](http://semver.org/) impact of your changes).
 This:

  - Updates the `package.json`
  - Saves a release commit with the updated version in Git